-Some of the most important decisions that you will have to make in regard to your divorce will actually occur after the divorce is complete.
-By then you will have a family court order, called a final decree of divorce, which has been signed by all the parties, your attorneys and the judge.
-These are your marching orders in regard to dividing property between yourself and your spouse as well as the structure of raising children in separate households.
-You and your spouse will either have gone to court and had a judge issued these orders or you will have negotiated these orders in mediation.
-However, no matter how you all came to these orders it goes without saying that you will be expected to follow them both now and in the future.
+Some of the most important decisions you will have to make regarding your divorce will occur after the divorce is complete.
+By then, you will have a family court order, called a final decree of divorce, signed by all the parties, your attorneys, and the judge.
+These are your marching orders regarding dividing property between yourself and your spouse, as well as the structure of raising children in separate households.
+You and your spouse will either have gone to court and had a judge issued these orders, or you will have negotiated these orders in mediation.
+However, no matter how you all came to these orders, you will be expected to follow them now and in the future.

-I don't think any of us have been asked concerned about the future then we are right now.
-With the coronavirus pandemics still swirling we have been forced to consider what our lives look like right now and what they will necessarily look like weeks, months in years into the future.
-While many people are more than ready to offer their predictions about what the future will look like, the truth is none of us know exactly what the future holds in regard to anything.
-Our lives in the future can be shaped by big events like a viral pandemic and can be shaped by relatively small events which are personal to us in our families.
-Think about it this way: your house could be blown over by a tornado which impacts only your home, or it could be flooded by a hurricane which impacts an entire region.
-Either way, your life is impacted to varying extents.
+I don't think any of us have been asked more concerned about the future than we are now.
+With the coronavirus pandemics still swirling, we have been forced to consider what our lives look like right now and what they will necessarily look like weeks, months, in years into the future.
+While many people are more than ready to offer their predictions about what the future will look like, the truth is that none of us know exactly what the future holds regarding anything.
+Our lives in the future can be shaped by significant events like a viral pandemic and can be shaped by relatively minor events which are personal to us in our families.
+Think about it this way: your house could be blown over by a tornado that impacts only your home, or it could be flooded by a hurricane that moves an entire region.
+Either way, your life is affected to varying extents.

 That brings us to the topic of today's blog post.
 All of us are dealing with the impacts of the coronavirus pandemic.
-Relatively few of us are dealing with the impacts of coming off of a divorce during the coronavirus pandemic.
-If you are working through taking steps to improve your life during this time.
-After the conclusion of a divorce then today's blog post is for you.
+Relatively few of us are dealing with the effects of coming off of a divorce during the coronavirus pandemic.
+Suppose you are working through taking steps to improve your life during this time.
+After the conclusion of a divorce, then today's blog post is for you.
 I have some thoughts to share with you on how to begin to rebuild your life and your career after your divorce.
-Much of the information that I am going to share with you is applicable to anytime.
-However, it is my hope that this advice is especially practical for those of you coming off of a divorce during this pandemic.
+Much of the information that I am going to share with you is applicable at any time.
+However, I hope this advice is convenient for those coming off of divorce during this pandemic.

 Rebuilding your life after a divorce

-Call me crazy, but I can't think of a better time for you to be approaching the question of how to rebuild your life after a divorce then right now in the wake of this pandemic.
-I know it may seem especially daunting during this time, but I think there are unique aspects to rebuilding your life right now that can help you to better focus and be mindful of what goals are especially important to consider.
-Given that you have already been going through a crazy.
-In your own life I think changes that are ongoing due to the pandemic may actually be beneficial to you in some ways.
+Call me crazy, but I can't think of a better time for you to be approaching the question of how to rebuild your life after a divorce than right now in the wake of this pandemic.
+I know it may seem incredibly daunting during this time.
+Still, I think there are unique aspects to rebuilding your life right now that can help you focus better and be mindful of what goals are significant to consider, given that you have already been going through crazy.
+In your own life, I think ongoing changes due to the pandemic may be beneficial to you in some ways.
 Let me explain.

-My thoughts on this subject car cover if you have to rebuild your life after a divorce you may as well do so at a time when the entire world is doing the same thing.
+My thoughts on this subject car cover if you have to rebuild your life after a divorce, you may as well do so when the entire world is doing the same thing.
 What does it mean to rebuild your life after divorce?
-From a family perspective, it can be helpful to consider what is truly important to you when determining the next steps to take in your life.
-Many times our attention may be diverted in a number of different ways leaving us with the inability to focus on the things that are actually going to make you happy and feel content in your post-divorce life.
+From a family perspective, it can be helpful to consider what is truly important to you when determining the following steps to take in your life.
+Many times, our attention may be diverted in many different ways, leaving us unable to focus on the things that are going to make you happy and feel content in your post-divorce life.
 We're all sort of like big mouth bass in that way- if we see something shiny, we are liable to go after that to the detriment of other areas of our lives.

 Well, I don't know if you've noticed, but not much has been shining in our world for months now.
 Or at least that's the way that we have been made to feel regarding the world and the pandemic in general.
-With fewer things going on and therefore fewer things to divert our own attention It would make sense that you have a better opportunity to focus on the important things now as you are coming off of a divorce.
+With fewer things going on and therefore fewer things to divert our attention, you have a better opportunity to focus on the essential things now as you are coming off of a divorce.

 For instance, you may be concerned with your family life after your divorce has ended.
-No matter how your child custody situation Was resolved you may be dissatisfied with the outcome.
-If you are concerned with being able to rebuild your relationship with your children now is as good a time as any to take steps towards doing so.
+No matter how your child custody situation Was resolved, you may be dissatisfied with the outcome.
+If you are concerned with rebuilding your relationship with your children, now is as good a time as any to take steps towards doing so.
 Your children may find themselves in situations where they are not attending school for the beginning of this school year in may have more flexible schedules to spend more time with you than they would have had the pandemic not been ongoing.
-Take some time to communicate to your ex-spouse about ways that you believe both of you can benefit from being able to spend time with your children right now.
+Take some time to communicate to your ex-spouse about ways that you believe both of you can benefit from spending time with your children right now.

-Consider what is most important to you in your life and what steps you need to take in order to strengthen those areas.
-For example, now is a terrific time to get a hold on your personal finances.
-This may seem counter intuitive given the degree of job loss that we have seen in our area and across the nation but if you are fortunate enough to be in a position where you have stable employment the steps you can take to rebuild your financial life do not have to be dramatic.
-Here are a few tips I could give you in regard to rebuilding your finances in the wake of a divorce.
+Consider what is most important to you in your life and what steps you need to take to strengthen those areas.
+For example, now is a terrific time to get a hold of your finances.
+This may seem counterintuitive given the degree of job loss we have seen in our area and across the nation.
+Still, if you are fortunate enough to be in a position with stable employment, the steps you can take to rebuild your financial life do not have to be dramatic.
+Here are a few tips I could give you on rebuilding your finances in the wake of a divorce.

 Rebuilding your financial life after a divorce

-Before you can take concrete steps towards achieving financial goals you must be able to control where your money is going.
-During your divorce it may have felt like your money has been stretched thinner than at any time before.
-A divorce is a unique time for a person as bills and responsibilities that they had never encountered before suddenly became relevant in their lives.
+Before you can take concrete steps towards achieving financial goals, you must control where your money is going.
+During your divorce, it may have felt like your money has been stretched thinner than at any time before.
+A divorce is a particular time for a person as bills and responsibilities that they had never encountered before suddenly became relevant in their lives.
 With that said, the feeling of having your finances out of your control can be a scary one.

 What you find in your budget may surprise and even upset you.
 That's OK.
 Sometimes the process of rebuilding your life, especially from a financial perspective, can be a bit disheartening.
-However, I would much rather be disheartened than shocked monster on the line to learn that expenses and debts are spiraling out of control when you could have done something to stop the bleeding.
+However, I would somewhat be disheartened than a shocking monster on the line to learn that expenses and debts are spiraling out of control when you could have done something to stop the bleeding.
 You may be in a position where all you need to do is get yourself organized and better allocate the money that you make.
-Or, you may be in a position where your monthly expenses are greater than your monthly income.
-This means that additional forms of employment or a change in career may be necessary.
+Or, you may be in a place where your monthly expenses are greater than your monthly income.
+This means that additional forms of employment or a career change may be necessary.

 Whatever your specific situation is in your life after a divorce, you need to understand that you can take concrete steps towards improving your situation.
-I have no doubt that the challenges you face are significant.
-However, I also believe that the challenges that you face are all relative and that we very rarely face obstacles and challenges that we are unable to surmount.
+I do not doubt that the challenges you face are significant.
+However, I also believe that the challenges you face are all relative and that we rarely face obstacles and challenges that we cannot surmount.
 Getting organized and being intentional is the best place to start when you want to rebuild your life after a divorce.

-Rebuilding your career after a divorce during the coronavirus pandemic
+Rebuilding your career after divorce during the coronavirus pandemic

-As opposed to rebuilding your personal life after a divorce during the COVID-19 pandemic the steps towards rebuilding your career are likely to be much more straightforward.
-The reason I say this is due to the fact that your personal life has both emotion and outside circumstances weighing in on the subject.
-On the other hand, near professional life and career has much more to do with outside factors and less with emotion.
-Yes, your own frustrations and emotions may be a part of rebuilding a career after your divorce, but the emotions of other people are less relevant in this discussion.
+As opposed to rebuilding your personal life after divorce during the COVID-19 pandemic, the steps towards rebuilding your career are likely to be much more straightforward.
+I say this because your personal life has both emotions and outside circumstances are weighing in on the subject.
+On the other hand, near-professional life and career have more to do with external factors and less with emotion.
+Yes, your frustrations and emotions may be a part of rebuilding a job after your divorce, but other people's emotions are less relevant in this discussion.

-One thing that I think of for people who have just come off a divorce and are needing to establish or reestablish a career is that you may have fewer responsibilities after your divorce than you did while you were married.
+I think of people who have just come off a divorce and need to establish or re-establish a career is that you may have fewer responsibilities after your divorce than you did while you were married.
 This is especially true if you are a newly divorced person without any children.
-You may have previously had financial responsibilities tide to your ex-spouse that required you to work in a job that you did not like.
-For instance, if you worked in a job just for the health insurance due to a medical condition that your ex-spouse suffers from you may no longer have to work in that job because you are not responsible for caring for her anymore.
+You may have previously had financial responsibilities tied to your ex-spouse that required you to work in a job you did not like.
+For instance, if you worked in a job just for the health insurance due to a medical condition that your ex-spouse suffers from, you may no longer have to work because you are not responsible for caring for her anymore.

 This is a degree of freedom that you may have never experienced in your professional life.
-Whynot use this time as one of transition for you and your family?
-You could use the months following your divorce to work part time jobs in order to pay the bills while also attending school or getting whatever certifications you may need to work in another field of industry?
-The key thing to keep in mind is that you do not need to follow the same path to career success as other people.
+Why not use this time as one of transition for you and your family?
+You could use the months following your divorce to work part-time jobs to pay the bills while also attending school or getting whatever certifications you may need to work in another field of industry?
+The critical thing to keep in mind is that you do not need to follow the same path to career success.
 There are multiple ways for you to have a fulfilling professional life.
-It is not necessary for you to keep going down the same Rd in a professional sense if it is not fulfilling to you.
-The divorce itself may have been stressful but your post-divorce working life does not have to be.
+You don't need to keep going down the same Rd professionally if it is not fulfilling.
+The divorce itself may have been stressful, but your post-divorce working life does not have to be.

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone and via video.
-These consultations are a great opportunity for you to learn more about our office and the services we provide to clients.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+These consultations are an excellent opportunity for you to learn more about our office and our client's services.
 Our attorneys and staff take a great deal of pride in serving our neighbors and community members throughout the family law courts of Southeast Texas.